 - Don’t share personal items

-For most viruses, treatment is for the symptoms, such as over-the-counter pain relievers to ease pain and reduce fever, rest for fatigue, etc., until the virus is gone.
+For most viruses, treatment is for the symptoms, such as using over-the-counter pain relievers to ease pain and reduce fever, rest for fatigue, etc., until the virus is gone.
 But the viruses themselves are not easy to treat.
 For example, treatment for hepatitis C, a liver disease, involves a strict medication regimen that can take from several weeks up to a few months before the virus is cleared from your body.
 Other viruses don’t have a cure, but there are medications that may speed healing if they are taken early enough after your exposure to the virus.
 These include medications for influenza and shingles (herpes zoster).
 Medications for other viruses, such as HIV, keep the virus in check, but aren’t a cure.
 They can prevent the virus from replicating and causing more damage.

 Sometimes, people who have viral infections, such as influenza, can develop severe bacterial infections, in addition to the viral infection.
 For example, influenza and other respiratory viral illnesses, could lead to pneumonia.